Konfuzian/Google-VertexAI-FastAPI/README.md

 Then copy the service_account.json file into the app directory.

-# Run it:
+## Run it:
-In the command line, start the server:
+In the command line, start the server (in the app directory):

 `uvicorn main:app --reload --port 8080`